 - Opening paragraph - Briefly mention the position you're applying for and how you found out about it.

-- Second paragraph - Tell the recruiter who you are and the stage of career you're at.
-Explain how your key qualities can benefit the firm with practical evidence from your work experience, academic history or extra-curricular activities.
+- Second paragraph - Tell the recruiter who you are and what stage of your career you're at.
+Explain how your qualities can benefit the firm with practical evidence from your work experience, academic history or extra-curricular activities.
 Use powerful and positive language throughout without resorting to hyperbole.

 - Third paragraph - Tell the organisation why you’re specifically attracted to them and their work citing, if possible, any current or recent cases of interest.